dcc-cc3002/citric-liquid-5Goblins/README.md

 The conditions for each objective have been coded into the player class, with normacheck being a boolean that returns true when conditions are met for each level.

 Combat has not been implemented yet, therefore methods such as defend and dodge have not been coded. a Icanbattle interface might be added later on so units can implement combat methods.
+Decks and cards will also be implemented in the future along with more methods related to them.
 PANELS:

 All panels have been divided into different subclasses, each representing a type of panel, since they all have unique methods.